 So the first thing that anyone will need when they start is a Bitcoin wallet, and I’ve tried a few in my time, especially at the start when I was figuring things out.
 After a bit of trial and error, I eventually settled on using the very good, and completely free, Bitcoin Armory software.
 I’m running on Windows 8.1, but they have versions for Ubuntu, Linux and Mac as well.
 They don’t offer a mobile wallet at this time, but I’ll talk about how I use it in conjunction with one further into the piece.
-From an Irish point of view, they recently did a presentation at the Bitcoin Finance conference in the RDS which you can read here.
+From an Irish point of view, they did a presentation at the Bitcoin Finance conference in the RDS in 2014.

 The Bitcoin Armory software is available from http://bitcoinarmory.com and is a few megabytes.
 You need to have the latest official bitcoin client installed, and it sits on top of it.
 Now one thing that needs to be noted right at the start, is that Bitcoin Armory will build a mirror of the Bitcoin blockchain, so it’s well over 40gb at this stage you’ll need that extra space, and then some, on your hard drive.
 After installing the software, it downloads a torrent of the blockchain, and then synchronises with the network.
 This can take several hours, so it’s best to do this in an evening running overnight, and then when you come back to it, you can use the software properly.
 Also, each time you’ve had the computer off for a few days, it can take a little bit of time to catch up before you can use it.

 Screenshots of Step-by Step creation of paper backups in Bitcoin Armory